 Sinfonia 2: Terra Nova Suite

-The NSO is delighted to partner with the Arts & Culture Centre and Jeff Johnson Jazz Trio to present the new work “Terra Nova Suite.”
-The concert also features Gershwin’s 3 Preludes, arranged by Marc David.
+The NSO is delighted to partner with the Arts & Culture Centre and Jeff Johnston Jazz Trio to present the new work “Terra Nova Suite.”
+The concert will be conducted by Bill Brennan.
 Come for a night of toe-tapping fun and hear the Newfoundland Symphony Orchestra Sinfonia like never before!
 This concert will be held at 8:00pm on Friday January 14, 2022 at the St. John’s Arts & Culture Centre.
-Tickets are available at the ACC Box Office (729-3900), and online at www.artsandculturecentre.com starting Sept.
-13th.
+Tickets are available at the ACC Box Office (729-3900), and online at www.artsandculturecentre.

 About Jeff Johnston – Jeff Johnston is a Canadian based jazz pianist, film composer, and educator.
 His works are infused with alluring harmonies, lush textures, rhythmic inventiveness and spontaneity.
 Chuck Berg of Jazz Times Magazine wrote “This is music, that while at the contemporary cutting edge, is both immediately and immensely satisfying.”
 Johnston’s trio and quartet recordings established him as one of the countries most respected pianists and composers, leading the Toronto Star’s Geoff Chapman to deem Johnston as “clearly in Canada’s top ranks” and the Globe and Mail’s Mark Miller to say ” This is Canadian jazz at it’s best”.
 Johnston has recorded and performed with some of the biggest names in jazz including John Abercrombie, Sheila Jordan, Dave Liebman and Kenny Wheeler.
 His film music has been heard on PBS, CBC-TV, CBC Newsworld, The Documentary Channel, Teletoons, CTV, Global TV and he has scored numerous films for the National Film Board of Canada.